Your Dependable Residential Wastewater Treatment System Manufacturer

 NEWater has over 20 years of experience in formulating and developing outstanding quality Residential Wastewater Treatment Systems.
 They provide problem-free solutions two domestic and residential wastewater disposal and treatment and ensure a sanitary and clean home environment.

-Our Residential Wastewater Treatment Systems make use of a multi-step process to treat the water.
+Our Wastewater Treatment Systems make use of a multi-step process to treat the water.
 Does a process that is used to remove interments from wastewater and convert it into an effluent that can be returned to the water cycle.
 The first process is sedimentation where the solid phase is separated from the liquid phase so that larger contaminants such as silt, other waste, and essentially other heavier waste materials are.
 Oxidation may be used to break down organic contaminants.
 Reverse osmosis resources may be used to remove impurities of various sizes by using membranes with varying pore diameters.
 To remove unwanted odor and pigments carbon filtration may also be used.

 The Ultimate FAQ Guide for Residential Wastewater Treatment Systems.